lightshipHQ/.github/profile/README.md

 engineering.

-We provide governed access to agent traces across the tools teams already use, while ensuring each person sees only the customers, agents, teams, and environments they are authorized to access.
+We provide governed access to agent traces across the tools teams already use, while ensuring each person sees only the customers, agents, teams they are authorized to access.

 ## What we’re building

 - [LightShip](https://github.com/lightshipHQ/lightship) — policy-controlled access to OpenTelemetry
-  traces in ClickHouse for humans and AI coding agents.
+  traces for humans and AI coding agents.

 ## Explore